-From 18.0 MR4, Sophos Firewall offers stronger password protection for the default super administrator.
-To benefit from the protection, you must change the password if you're upgrading from an earlier 18.0 version or a version earlier than 17.5 MR15.
+Sophos Firewall offers stronger password protection for the default super administrator.
+To benefit from the protection, you must change the password if you're upgrading from 18.0 MR3 or earlier or 17.5 MR14.
 This is a one-time change.

 Store the current password in a secure location.
 If you move to an earlier firmware version that uses the current password, you'll need it to sign in.

 You can set up MFA for the default admin account using either a hardware or software token.